nsccs/ForkPracticeCareerPrep/README.md

 > Continue with **step 7** above
 ---

-Happy to have yall here :heart"
+Happy to have yall here :heart:

 Good luck :smile: